openSUSE/suse-vscode-doc/README.md

     },
     ```

-Insert custom snippets into the `snippets/docbook.code-snippets` file or install
-the *DocBook Snippets* extension from the VSCode marketplace.
+You can obtain all the snippets collection by installing the *DocBook Snippets*

-See https://github.com/openSUSE/vscode-docbook-snippets for my collection of
-DocBook snippets.
+extension.
+Alternatively, clone the
+https://github.com/openSUSE/vscode-docbook-snippets repository and make a
+symbolic link in your `~/.config/VSCodium/User/snippets` directory, for example:

+    ```bash
+    ln -s /home/USER_NAME/devel/vscode-extensions/vscode-docbook-snippets/snippets/snippets.code-snippets docbook.code-snippets
+    ```

 ## daps integration